-115 years later, the filing cabinet isn’t the modern marvel of efficiency and convenience it once was.
+Over 100 years later, the filing cabinet isn’t the modern marvel of efficiency and convenience it once was.
 With the advent of computers and electronic filing, the filing cabinet has become a cobwebbed crypt for lost invoices and forgotten files.
-Inside, lurking deep within the bowels of the cabinet, is a monster lying in wait: the pale and sharp-edged creature we call paper.
+Inside, lurking deep within the bowels of the cabinet, is an aging thing lying in wait: the pale and sharp-edged creature we call paper.

 How do you stop a werewolf?
 Silver bullets, of course.
 How does one deal with a vampire?
 Exposure to sunlight or a stake through the heart will do the trick.
 But, how do you slay the beast of inefficiency?
 You don’t need an ancient amulet or a sacred spell, only the power of AP and payment automation!